Guided Canoe Experiences on Loch Ness

 Fort Augustus is worth a visit in its own right, with Scottish Canal’s Caledonian Canal Visitor Centre worth stopping off at for a look, and you must take a few minutes to take a photo or two of the Caledonian canal locks as they pass through the centre of the village.

-We can also organise guided hill walks, gorge scrambling, mountain biking, climbing, abseiling and weaseling within touching distance of Loch Ness.
+In Your Element can also organise guided hill walks, canoeing, gorge walking, climbing, abseiling and weaseling for groups on a tailor-made basis – all within touching distance of Loch Ness.

 If you prefer to do your own thing and want to experience Loch Ness under your own steam, you can hire a Canadian Canoe or Kayak from us.
 We offer 2 days+ hire options and can even deliver/ collect the equipment for you.

 Multi-day adventures – Consider paddling all or part of the Great Glen Canoe Trail from Fort William in the west to Inverness in the East.

 Typically a 4 or 5 day journey by canoe, you can camp along the way, or stop off in Fort Augustus for a night in a B&B or Hotel.
 It will give you an amazing sense of achievement finishing up in Inverness at the end of this 60 mile journey.

 If you would like to organise something please feel free to contact us with any questions you may have.
 We’d love to help out.

 Want to know more about Loch Ness?